danweiner/learning-p5-js/README.md

 I found that I needed to declare the grade variable outside of setup, without an initial value.
 Then give grade its initial value within setup, then use that value within draw.
 I think this is a pattern I might need to keep following.

+Note this important example from the book about how conditional statements work.
+Meaning, as soon as one is found to be true, the code is executed and the remaining boolean expressions are ignored:

+'''
+// Determine if a number is between 0 and 25, 26 and 50, or > 50

+// good code

+var x = 75;

+if (x > 50) {
+	print(x + " is greater than 50!");
+} else if (x > 25) {
+	print(x + " is greater than 25!")
+} else {
+	print(x + " is 25 or less!")
+}

+// Output: 75 is greater than 50!

+// Bad code

+var x = 75;

+if (x > 25) {
+	print(x + " is greater than 25!");
+} else if (x > 50) {
+	print(x + " is greater than 50!")
+} else {
+	print(x + " is 25 or less!")
+}

+// Output: 75 is greater than 25!

+// first conditional is true, so code executes and rest of
+// boolean expressions are ignored

+'''

+Another example:

+'''
+// If a number is 5, change it to 6.
+If a number is 6, change it to 5.

+// good code

+var x = 5;
+print("x is now: " + x);
+if (x == 5) {
+	x = 6;
+} else if (x == 6) {
+	x = 5;
+}
+print("x is now: " + x)

+Output: "x is now: " + 6

+// bad code

+var x = 5;
+print("x is now: " + x);
+if (x == 5) {
+	x = 6;
+}
+if (x == 6) {
+	x = 5;
+}
+print("x is now: " + x)

+Output: "x is now: " + 5

+// This is buggy because both if statements are executed
+'''

+## Conditionals in a Sketch

+Our program will perform different tasks based on the result of different conditions

+Heres the pseudocode:
+- Create variables to hold color components (r, g, b)
+- Continuously draw the background based on those colors
+- If mouse is on right side, increment r.
+If left, decrement r
+- Constrain value of r to be within 0 to 255 (this was a new concept)

+Note that functions are often included in libraries because they solve common problems.
+The constrain() function can be used to "constrain" the size or location of a shape, so that it does not get too big or small, or wander off of the screen.

+Functions like constrain are also a great way to avoid errors and to ensure that sections of code work well together on larger projects with multiple programmers.

+A more advanced example will change all three color components according to mouse location and click state (mouseIsPressed - mousePressed in processing is [mouseIsPressed](https://p5js.org/reference/#/p5/mouseIsPressed) in p5.js).
+Note that the system variable mouseIsPressed() is true or false depending on wheter the user is holding down the mouse button.